AkashJaiswal15/demo/README.md

 # demo
-just for basics of github
+just for basics of  git & github.